Advanced equipment for Magnetic Particle Testing: Innovations, standards and high sensitivity technologies

 High-resolution sensors

-High-resolution sensors have revolutionized the ability of MT equipment to detect microdefects that were previously undetectable.
-These sensors offer unprecedented sensitivity, enabling the identification of extremely small surface cracks and improving the reliability of results.
+High-resolution sensors have revolutionized the ability of equipment to detect micro-defects that previously went undetected.
+Through these devices, it is possible to identify extremely small surface cracks, increasing the reliability of the results.

 • The sensor takes detailed images or digital records of the inspected area.